The ultimate guide to process factory performance

 ² – taken from Supply chain excellence: A handbook for dramatic improvement using the SCOR model, P Bolstorff and P Rosenbaum, 3rd Edition.
 AMACOM 2012.

 Lean manufacturing was developed using the Toyota Production System.
-Hence it is instructive for those working in the food & beverage industry to examine how food & beverage manufacturing is different when compared to car manufacturing.
-We have come up with 7 fundamental differences and would love to hear from you if you can think of more.
+Hence it is instructive for those working in the process industry to examine how process factories are different to car factories.

 A production line should be designed with the intention of providing a quality product in a timely and competitive fashion.
-The car and food & beverage industries approach this goal, and the different trade-offs required, in distinctly different ways.
+The car and process industries approach this goal in distinctly different ways.

 1 – Line Design